djoven89/Ansible_roles/README.md

 * It can create a virtualhost for secure and non secure web sites and also, a redirect virtualhost for HTTP to HTTPs.
 * The secure virtualhost has been hardening.

+**- php:**

+This role will install PHP, concretely, the action that the role does are:

+* This module requires Apache2 package installed.
+* The PHP versions available are: 5.6, 7.0, 7.1, 7.2 and 7.3 .
+* It will hide the PHP version and set the timezone.